adiwg/mdEditor-doc/getting-started/editor-window-parts/primary-sidebar.md

   * Green indicates the record is saved and contains no schema errors.
   * Orange indicates the record contains some schema errors.
   * Red indicates the record's data has not been saved.

+  Note that all the above colors will be a shade darker for a record currently being edited than for the other records in the <span class="md-window">Primary Sidebar</span>.
 {% endhint %}

 {% hint style='tip' %}